Openwave

-Openwave (formerly software.com, phone.com, and Libris, Inc) is a division of Enea.
+Openwave Systems Inc. (formerly software.com, phone.com, and Libris, Inc.) is a division of Enea.
 It provides video traffic management and 5G mobile products.

 Two of Openwave's former products launched as private companies; Openwave Mobility and Openwave Messaging.
-Openwave introduced the Mobile Internet.
+Openwave contributed to early developments in the Mobile Internet.

 Openwave pioneered HDML, a precursor to WML.
 Openwave was a founding member of the WAP Forum.

 History

-The company started in 1996 as Libris, Inc. and focused on developing mobile client software for "pull" services while the general mobile market was rapidly growing "push" services based on SMS.
-In 1996, it changed its name to Unwired Planet, Inc. and launched its proprietary end-to-end mobile network solution for Internet access and web browsing, known as up.link (browser and network server/gateway).
+The company started in 1996 as Libris, Inc. and focused on developing mobile client software for "pull" services based on Internet Protocol while the general mobile market was rapidly growing "push" services based on SMS.
+In 1996, it changed its name to Unwired Planet, Inc. and launched its proprietary software platform for Internet access and web browsing, known as up.link (browser and network server/gateway).

-In 1999, with the introduction of WAP standards, it acquired Apiion, Ltd. of Belfast (formerly Aldiscon Northern Ireland, Ltd.), changed its name to Phone.com and went public on the NASDAQ.
-In 2000, amidst huge growth in revenue and stock price, Phone.com acquired several high tech startup companies with niche products to integrate across its end-to-end solution.
-In 2001, it merged with Software.com and changed the company name again to Openwave Systems, Inc. With Software.com's large installed base of email servers at ISPs, Openwave expanded by providing its mobile operator customers with software infrastructure for mobile email applications and other multimedia messaging (MMS) applications.
+In 1999, with the introduction of WAP standards, it acquired Apiion, Ltd. of Belfast (formerly Aldiscon Northern Ireland, Ltd.), changed its name to Phone.com and went public on the NASDAQ (NASDAQ:PHCM).
+In 2000, as Phone.com's revenue and stock price grew, it acquired several startup companies with niche products for integration across its product line.
+In 2001, it merged with Software.com and renamed the merged company Openwave Systems, Inc. With Software.com's large installed base of email servers at ISPs, Openwave expanded by providing its mobile operator customers with software infrastructure for mobile email applications and other multimedia messaging (MMS) applications.

 The company's mobile browser (written by Bruce Schwartz) software shipped on over one billion handsets, at one point approx 49% of the global browser-capable device shipments, over 70 mobile operators.

 In 2002 it acquired SignalSoft Corp., a developer of location-based services, who developed the first platforms to provide E911 services as per the first FCC (Federal Communications Commission) requirements.